hoangduytran/blender-manual/manual/modeling/texts/introduction.rst

    :Menu:      :menuselection:`Add --> Text`

-Text objects contain some text, and are in the same object type family as curves and surfaces ones, as fonts are vectorial data (they are made of curves).
+Text objects contain some text, and are in the same object type family as curves and surfaces ones, as fonts are vector data (they are made of curves).

 Blender uses a "Font System" to manage mapping letter codes to geometry representing them in the 3D Viewport.
 This font system has its own *built-in* font, but it can use external fonts too,